- Purchase the complete Expat Arrivals Buenos Aires Guide (PDF)

-Buenos Aires has certain neighbourhoods that are safe, especially just outside the city in Zona Norte or in areas like Recoleta.
+Buenos Aires has certain safe neighbourhoods, especially just outside the city in Zona Norte or areas like Recoleta.

 - CON: Petty crime

-The economic instability has led to an increase in thefts and robberies in Buenos Aires.
+The economic instability has led to increased thefts and robberies in Buenos Aires.
 Always stay in the safer barrios.
-Don't carry large amounts of money or carry all your credit cards and important documents like passports when not needed.
+Don't carry large amounts of money or all your credit cards and important documents like passports when unnecessary.
 Pickpocketing is common on busy streets.
 Expats should therefore avoid wearing backpacks with visible and easily accessible zippers.

 Cost of living in Buenos Aires

-Public transportation in Buenos Aires is extremely cheap for both buses and the subway.
-This makes getting around rather inexpensive.
-Other specialised services, such as spa or beauty treatments, are also cheaper than most cities.
+Public transport in Buenos Aires is extremely cheap for buses and the subway.
+This makes getting around relatively inexpensive.
+Other specialised services, such as spa or beauty treatments, are also cheaper than in most cities.

 - CON: Expensive real estate

-Real-estate in Buenos Aires is quite expensive, especially for those who cannot sign a two-year lease.
-This means that any foreigner who is looking for a short-term rental is going to pay more than they might expect.
+Real estate in Buenos Aires is quite expensive, especially for those who cannot sign a two-year lease, meaning that any foreigner looking for a short-term rental may pay more than they might expect.